Even if most people are now working from home, burnout can still be experienced.

 Communicate, communicate, communicate.

-Working from home seems to inevitably mean working alone.
-This is not necessarily true.
+Working from home does not mean working alone.
 Just because you’re not physically surrounded by co-workers, it doesn’t mean that you don’t have a support network around you, ready to help when needed.
-However, it’s important to remember that they cannot see you in real time, therefore it might be difficult for people to notice if you’re struggling, which is why it’s really vital that you communicate effectively with co-workers and express your concerns.
-Just because you’re not currently sharing an office, it doesn’t mean that you can’t enjoy positive relationships with members of your team.
+However, it’s important to remember that they cannot see you in real time, therefore it might be difficult for people to notice if you’re struggling, which is why it’s vital that you communicate effectively with co-workers and express your concerns.

 Remember to look after yourself and respect your work/home boundaries even when remote working.
 Be aware of the possibility of burnout and how to avoid it, and you will be able to control your health and career even more than you were before.